Not Our Native Daughters

 A National MMIW Organization

 Our mission at Not Our Native Daughters is to empower Indigenous communities through education, advocacy, and support, addressing the crisis of Missing and Murdered Indigenous Persons, promoting environmental justice, and fostering youth leadership.
-We strive to preserve our heritage, protect our people, and create pathways to a brighter, more equitable future for all Indigenous People.
+We are dedicated to raising awareness, influencing policy, and providing technical assistance to combat human trafficking and protect our people.
+By preserving our heritage, fostering unity, and building capacity through partnerships with those committed to expanding diversity and Indigenous inclusion, we strive to create pathways to a brighter, more equitable future for all Indigenous People.

 2024 Not Our Native Daughters Celebrates 10 years of Advocating